Visual merchandising: Graphics, photography and signage

 The use of graphics and photography in window displays is an effective way of communicating information to the consumer.
 The most common form of communication in window displays is through text and signage, especially when advertising a sale or a special.
 This technique is commonly directed towards price-driven customers who are constantly seeking bargains.
 Colorful, bold text and graphics are used to grasp the attention of these consumers.
 Signage should communicate a short, clear message, which is consistent with the brand's marketing communications model.
 Visually, signage should be appealing to the eye and easy to read.
 One effective way of using signage in windows is using a self-adhesive vinyl cutout to the window.
 Small signs in the window can also be used to communicate the price of a good or the discount.
 Photography can be used in a window display to enhance the theme of window or reinforce the brand's advertising campaigns.

 Lighting

 Lighting is another technique which can be used to enhance window displays.
 Lighting can be used to highlight certain products, and create dimension and set the mood for the window display.
 It is a successful tool as it can not only be used to highlight product during the day, but at night also.
 The brightness and colours of lighting can be adjusted to suit the mood of the display.
 Once again, different colours trigger different emotions and therefore create different moods.

 Seasonal displays

-Adjusting window displays based on seasonal events, calendar dates, and consumerism-based holidays such as Christmas, Valentine's Day, and Father's Day can be a useful approach to encourage consumer purchasing.
+Adjusting window displays based on seasonal events, calendar dates, and consumerism-based holidays such as Christmas, Valentine's Day, and Father's Day can be a useful approach to encouraging consumer purchasing.
 Choosing products that suit the season to display in the window can remind consumers to purchase gifts and provide gift ideas for the particular holiday.